 A monk is performing a vow in the main hall.

-When I went out to the main hall, it was starting to get dark, and it was also the time to start the lighting event.
+When I stepped out of the main hall, the sky was beginning to darken, marking the perfect moment for the start of the lighting event.

 LED lights are placed around the temple, to illuminate the Buddha statues and cherry blossom trees.